flexcyon/docs-en/translation-es/Styling/Style-Settings/Settings/index.md

 icon: material/cogs
 ---

-Para personalizar la apariencia de varios aspectos de interfaz de usuario de configuración.
-.
+For customising the appearance of various UI aspects of settings.

-Formatos aceptados: x.y, rem, px
+Accepted Formats: x.y, rem, px

 ## Navigation